solana-foundation/developer-content/CONTRIBUTING.md

 ## Content guidelines

-Since this content within this repo is meant to be publicly displayed on `solana.com`, we have very specific guidelines for the content that can be merged into this repo (and eventually displayed on solana.com).
+Since the content within this repo is meant to be publicly displayed on `solana.com`, we have very specific guidelines for the content that can be merged into this repo (and eventually displayed on solana.com).
 If you would like to submit changes to existing content or add new content, all of these